jrfaller/php-stack-test/README.md

 # PHP Tool Stack Test [![Build Status](https://travis-ci.org/jrfaller/php-stack-test.svg?branch=master)](https://travis-ci.org/jrfaller/php-stack-test)

 This repository is a showcase to demonstrate how to build a full tool stack for PHP.
-The following tools are used:
+The following tools are used.

 ## Components